 Among the most popular and beloved traditional German Christmas cookies, the holidays simply aren’t the same without Zimtsterne!
-Wonderfully fragrant and flavorful with a fabulous texture, this authentic Zimtsterne recipe will guide you through step-by-step to ensure your success in creating these delicious cinnamon star cookies!
+Wonderfully fragrant and flavorful with a fabulous texture, this authentic Zimtsterne recipe will guide you through step-by-step to ensure your success in creating these delicious German cinnamon star cookies!

 It’s that time of year to roll up your sleeves and get ready to fill your kitchen and home with the aroma of Christmas baking!
 And there’s no better place to start than this traditional Zimtsterne recipe!

-The smell of cinnamon, cloves, cardamom, fennel seed and star anise are what remind me most of Christmas because they are the smells, along with staple ingredients like nuts and butter, that I grew up with in my home of southern Germany. Â And those traditional German baked goodies are the ones I’m forever biased towards come Christmastime.
+The smell of cinnamon, cloves, cardamom, fennel seed and star anise are what remind me most of Christmas because they are the smells, along with staple ingredients like nuts and butter, that I grew up with in my home of southern Germany.
+And those traditional German baked goodies are the ones I’m forever biased towards come Christmastime.

-Today I have another traditional German cookie to add to your repertoire of holiday baking: Â Zimtsterne. Â Have you tried these before? Â You can find them in any grocery store and Christmas market throughout Germany as well as in Austria and Switzerland.
-Christmas simply isn’t Christmas without them. Â And of course, as with most things, homemade is the best.
+Today I have another traditional German cookie to add to your repertoire of holiday baking: Zimtsterne.
+Have you tried these before?
+You can find them in any grocery store and Christmas market throughout Germany as well as in Austria and Switzerland.
+Christmas simply isn’t Christmas without them and I wouldn’t have it any other way.
+And of course, as with most things, homemade is the best.
+This traditional Zimtsterne recipe is the one I grew up and is how my Oma and Mutti made them!

-What Are Zimtsterne? Â
+What Are Zimtsterne?

-Zimtsterne, or “cinnamon stars” in English, are traditional German cookies flavored with cinnamon and made almost entirely of ground nuts – traditionally almonds but also commonly combined with hazelnuts. Â A southern German specialty, they are naturally gluten free and dairy free and feature a snowy white hard frosting made from sugar and egg white.
+Zimtsterne, or “cinnamon stars” in English, are traditional German cookies flavored with cinnamon and made almost entirely of ground nuts – traditionally almonds but also commonly combined with hazelnuts.
+A southern German specialty, they are naturally gluten free and dairy free and feature a snowy white hard frosting made from sugar and egg white.

-An ingredient this recipe calls for that you may not be familiar with is Vanillezucker (vanilla sugar).
-It’s commonly called for in a lot of German recipes.
-Why no American manufacturer makes I’ll never understand – sometimes in baking you need that touch of vanilla flavor without adding any liquid (i.e. vanilla extract).
-That’s where vanilla sugar comes in.
+An ingredient this recipe calls for that you may not be familiar with isย Vanillezucker (vanilla sugar). ย It’s commonly called for in a lot of German recipes. ย Why it’s so uncommon outside of Europe I’ll never understand; sometimes in baking you need that touch of vanilla flavor without adding any liquid (i.e. vanilla extract). ย That’s where vanilla sugar comes in.
+You can easily make your own and a great cost-saving way to do that is to use the discarded vanilla beans of homemade Vanilla Extract, but it’s much more convenient to have these packets on hand.

 Other than that, these cookies call for just a small handful of ingredients, but I promise you, they really pack a wonderful flavor and texture.
-Zimtsterne are one of the most popular and beloved of all German Christmas cookies. Â And once you’ve tried them you’ll see why.
+Zimtsterne are one of the most popular and beloved of all German Christmas cookies.
+And once you’ve tried them you’ll see why.
+Happy baking and may you enjoy thisย Most Wonderful Time of the Year!

 Zimtsterne Recipe